joergschwarzwaelder/hhc2020/Additional/Speaker UNPrep.md

 So the password is **Computer-TurnLightsOn**.

 ## vending-machines
-The password which has to be used is stored encoded in the file "vending-machines.json": LVEdQPpBwr.
+The password, which has to be used, is stored encoded in the file "vending-machines.json": LVEdQPpBwr.
 When the password file is deleted it is possible to set a new password and to learn about the encoding method.
 It was found that:

  - The clear text and the encoded password always have the same length